Azure-Samples/service-fabric-cluster-templates/5-VM-Windows-1-NodeTypes-Secure-ILB/README.md

 ## Certificate needed for the template if using the 'Deploy to Azure' button above

 This template assumes that you already have certificates uploaded to your key vault.
 Production clusters should always use a CA signed certificate.
-If needing a certificate for testing, a .pfx certificate can be generated directly in the key vault or if you want to create a new certificate run the **New-ServiceFabricClusterCertificate.ps1** file in this sample.
+If needing a certificate for testing, a .pfx certificate can be generated directly in the key vault or if you want to create a new certificate run the [New-ServiceFabricClusterCertificate.ps1](../scripts/New-ServiceFabricClusterCertificate.ps1) file in this repository.
 That script will output the values necessary for deployment via the parameters file.

-**NOTE: Azure Key vault 'Access Configuration' should have 'Azure Virtual Machines for deployment' and 'Azure Resource Manager for template deployment' enabled for node key vault access during template deployment.
+**NOTE: Azure Key vault 'Access Configuration' should have 'Azure Virtual Machines for deployment' and 'Azure Resource Manager for template deployment' enabled for node key vault access during template deployment.**

 You can download the .PFX from the key vault from the portal